-Car Insurance Purchasing
+Car Insurance claim

-Auto Insurance and How to Purchase it.
+Auto Insurance and How to Purchase it

 With the advent of auto insurance in 1925 the industry has been protecting auto drivers for almost 90 years.
 Car insurance provides several benefits as well as protects the insured from penalties and lawsuits.
 With just over five million auto accidents a year in the United States the need for car insurance is more than justified.
 One in thirty-six people will be involved in some type of auto accident this year not including things like storm damage, theft, fire, or just bad luck.
 Just like driving without taking your online driver's ed, driving without insurance puts you and all other drivers at financial risk and is illegal in most states.

 Not all states require auto insurance but all require you to meet the financial responsibility law which requires any driver to prove they have the financial means to account for any costs associated with an accident before they can drive.
 The easiest and most common way is to meet your states' minimum requirements for auto insurance.
 In some states it is mandatory to carry auto insurance and in others you have alternatives to prove financial responsibility.
 Both minimums and alternatives are listed on your state's insurance page.
 Select a state in the upper right to find out options for your state.